-Enbrel was also compared with placebo in 51 children with polyarticular juvenile idiopathic arthritis, 205 adults with psoriatic arthritis, 357 adults with ankylosing spondylitis, and 1,263 adults and 211 children with plaque psoriasis.
+Enbrel was also compared with placebo in 51 children with polyarticular juvenile idiopathic arthritis, 205 adults with psoriatic arthritis, 357 adults with ankylosing spondylitis, 1,263 adults and 211 children with plaque psoriasis, as well as in 225 patients with non-radiographic axial spondyloarthritis.
 In all of the studies, the main measure of effectiveness was the change in symptoms.

 The studies in children with polyarticular juvenile idiopathic arthritis and plaque psoriasis were followed up with long-term studies to assess the safety of long-term treatment in children.

 What benefit has Enbrel shown during the studies?

 Overall, in the studies of rheumatoid arthritis, about two thirds of the patients receiving Enbrel had a reduction in symptoms of 20% or more after three months.
 This compared with around a quarter of the patients receiving placebo.
 In the study of patients who had not taken methotrexate before, those receiving 25 mg Enbrel twice a week had less joint damage than those taking methotrexate alone after 12 and 24 months.
 In the fifth study, Enbrel on its own or in combination with methotrexate was more effective than methotrexate alone.

 For all other diseases studied, Enbrel produced a greater improvement in symptoms than placebo after three to four months.

 The long term safety studies found that Enbrel could be used in polyarticular juvenile idiopathic arthritis in children from the age of two years and plaque psoriasis from the age of six years.